ambreshgupta12/flutter-key-concept/README.md

 ## *Key points*

-1.<h5>Independence of frameworks<h5>: Your project can never be dependent on an external framework, there must always be a layer that abstracts logic, thus making it possible to remove the framework without impacting the application.
+<p>1.<h5>Independence of frameworks<h5>: Your project can never be dependent on an external framework, there must always be a layer that abstracts logic, thus making it possible to remove the framework without impacting the application.</p>

 ## *Architecture*